-What is Inflation Formula?
+What is the Inflation Formula?

 The rise in prices of goods and services is referred to as inflation.
-One of the measures of inflation is the Consumer Price Index (CPI) and the formula for calculating inflation is:
+One of the measures of inflation is the Consumer Price Index (CPI), and the formula for calculating inflation is:

 Where,